romeoflute/blockmarket/ReadMe.md

 ```
 If you are unable to install IPFS, then you can still test but without adding images and descriptions to stores and products.

+5.Clone or download the BlockMarket code from the repository and open the root folder in your IDE (I use Visual Studio Code but you may have a different IDE such as Sublime or Atom).

-5.Deploy the contracts using Truffle.
+6.Deploy the contracts using Truffle.

 In the Terminal: